oatlog/oatlog/doc/report/main.typ

 - Compatibility tests, where Oatlog and egglog run the same egglog program and their outputs are compared.

-// #TODO[knapsack is now allcorrect]
-// #TODO[looking up..good is zrocorrect]

-The compatibility tests are those most relevant to egglog compatibility and therefore those we focus on here.
+The compatibility tests are those most relevant to egglog compatibility and we therefore focus on them here.
 In addition to the benchmark programs used in @section_eval_benchmarks, the compatibility tests run egglog's test suite.
 Of its 93 tests,
 - 14 are successful, while outputting an e-graph with a nonzero number of e-nodes,
 - 6 are successful, but output an empty e-graph,